 For experimenting purposes, a large radar raw data and camera image dataset for a pedestrian subject with various open carry or concealed objects have been collected using the self-built radar-camera testbed.
 In particular, significant effort was placed in collecting data for situations where cameras are largely ineffective, i.e. objects hidden or covered with clothes.
-The system performance is analyzed under different scenarios to determine the influence of different input, factors, and parameters on the method.
-The experimental results indicate that \SI{77}{GHz} radar-based COD system performs very well for openly carried objects, and also works to detect concealed objects in cases such as low-light environments or with substantial clothing or bag occlusion where camera-based detection does not work.
+The system performance is analyzed under different scenarios to determine the influence of different input, factors, and parameters on model.
+The experimental results indicate that \SI{77}{GHz} radar-based COD system performs very well for openly carried objects, and it also works to detect concealed objects in cases with substantial clothing or bag occlusion where camera-based detection does not work.
 This system would be the very first baseline for other future works aiming to detect carried objects using \SI{77}{GHz} radar.

 In summary, the main novel contributions of this paper are three-fold: \begin{itemize} \item A new deep learning-based carried object detection system designed for \SI{77}{GHz} mmWave radar.
-To the best of our knowledge, we are the first ones applying the RAE imaging results of a commercial automotive radar on this problem in real-world scenes. \item Extensive experiments for validating the system performance on detecting open carry and concealed objects with self-built testbed and dataset. \item Analysis of the influence of different input, factors, and parameters on system performance, providing an intuitive explanation of the system. \end{itemize}
+To the best of our knowledge, we are the first ones applying the RAE imaging results of a commercial automotive radar on this problem in real-world scenes. \item Extensive experiments for validating the system performance on detecting open carry and concealed objects with self-built testbed and dataset. \item Analysis of the influence of different input formats, factors, and parameters on system performance, providing an intuitive explanation of the system. \end{itemize}

 The rest of this paper is organized as follows.
-The principle of FMCW MIMO radar is introduced in Section \ref{sec:primer}.
+The related works and the principle of FMCW MIMO radar are introduced in Section \ref{sec:related_work} and \ref{sec:primer}.
 The proposed COD system framework is presented in Section \ref{sec:sys}.
-The system implementation details (including testbed and dataset) and evaluation results are described in Section \ref{sec:implment} and Section \ref{sec:res}.
+The system implementation details including the testbed and dataset are described in Section \ref{sec:implment} while the evaluation results are described in Section \ref{sec:res}.
 We discuss and analyze the system performance in Section \ref{sec:discuss}.
-Finally, a conclusion to the paper and proposed future work.
+Finally, we conclude this paper and propose the future work.